SMAC-Group/gmwm/CONTRIBUTING.md

 1. Submit a pull request (e.g. PR).
 1. Discuss the pull request.
 1. Rinse'n'Repeat 4-5 until the change is accepted or clear it will not be merged in.

+Please note, any code that is contributed to the project effectively becomes the property of the stated licensors.
+By submitting code, you are agreeing to these terms.